Is AT&T or CenturyLink better?

 Data effective as of post date.
 Offers and availability may vary by location and are subject to change.

 AT&T has a wider breadth of fiber internet plans, but across the board, you pay slightly more for AT&T fiber internet compared to CenturyLink.
-For example, AT&T’s 500Mbps plan costs $65 monthly, while CenturyLink’s 200Mbps or 500Mbps plans cost $50 per month, depending on your location.
+For example, AT&T’s 500Mbps plan costs $65 monthly, while CenturyLink’s 500Mbps plan costs $50 per month, depending on your location.
 And both ISPs have benefits like flat-rate pricing and waived equipment fees, so AT&T’s still behind the eight ball when you include the fine print.

 AT&T’s biggest advantage over CenturyLink is its deeper bench of fiber internet plans.
 Although availability for AT&T’s 2 Gig and 5 Gig plans widely, they’re strong options if your household has more than four heavy internet users.